 Transferred courses and CLEP Exams that are evaluated as equivalent to these courses will also raise the MPL.

-If you have additional questions regarding Math Placement you should contact Amy VanPelt at email@example.com.
+If you have additional questions regarding Math Placement, contact Amy VanPelt at email@example.com.